DaintyJet/VChat_ASLR_Intro/README.md

 In this section, we will explore the actual effects of ASLR on both 32-bit and 64-bit processes.
 For this, we provide a variety of programs in the [SRC](./SRC/) directory, and they are discussed individually bellow.
 Additionally, we use [Immunity Debugger](https://www.immunityinc.com/products/debugger/) to examine a 32-bit process, and [WinDBG](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/) to examine a 64-bit process.
 Before we jump into the example programs, we will look into how we can check if a process supports ASLR or not.

 ### Examine ASLR Support
-In order to verify whether a process has ASLR enabled or not we will use two tools, the first is the command line tool [dumpbin](https://learn.microsoft.com/en-us/cpp/build/reference/dumpbin-command-line?view=msvc-170) included as part of the Visual Studio development package, and the second being a part of the [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/) suite of tools [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer).
+In order to verify whether a process has ASLR enabled or not, we will use two tools; the first is the command line tool [dumpbin](https://learn.microsoft.com/en-us/cpp/build/reference/dumpbin-command-line?view=msvc-170) included as part of the Visual Studio development package, and the second being a part of the [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/) suite of tools [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer).

 #### Dumpbin